University Management Council

 In the Lagos Business School he occupied successively the offices of Director of Programmes (1991-2000), Deputy Director General (2000-2002), Deputy Dean (2002 – 2005), and Dean (2005 – 2009).
 He has been a principal officer of Pan-Atlantic University since 2009 occupying the positions of Deputy Vice-Chancellor (June-Dec 2009) and Vice-Chancellor (2010-date)

-Professor Elegido is the author of four books: Jurisprudence (1994), Fundamentals of Business Ethics (1996), Una Comunidad de Servicio – Ensayos en Etica de la Empresa (2000) and Business Ethics in the Christian Tradition (2003).
+Professor Elegido is the author of six books: Jurisprudence (1994), Fundamentals of Business Ethics (1996), Una Comunidad de Servicio – Ensayos en Etica de la Empresa (2000), Business Ethics in the Christian Tradition (2003), The Nature of Human Beings (2018) and Introduction to Ethics (2020).
 He has also published numerous articles on Law and on Business Ethics in academic and professional journals including, among others,Business Ethics Quarterly, Journal of Business Ethics, African Journal of Business Ethics, Persona y Derecho, International Business Lawyer, Journal of African Law and British Tax Review.

 Among other appointments and public service assignments, Professor Elegido has been: